The Pros and Cons of Affordable Care Act

 What are the main benefits of the Affordable Care Act?

-The ACA has significantly increased the number of insured Americans, improved healthcare coverage quality, expanded Medicare and Medicaid, enhanced health outcomes, and moderated insurance premium growth.
+The ACA has greatly increased the number of insured Americans.
+It has improved the quality of healthcare coverage.
+It has also expanded Medicare and Medicaid.
+Additionally, it has enhanced health outcomes and slowed the growth of insurance premiums.

 What are the criticisms of the Affordable Care Act?